MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-simplified-e-invoices.md

 - If you don't have to customize the ER configurations that are provided by Microsoft or create your own ER configurations, you can import the Microsoft-provided configurations from Microsoft Dynamics Lifecycle Services.
 For more information, see [Import a configuration from Lifecycle Services](../../fin-ops-core/dev-itpro/analytics/download-electronic-reporting-configuration-lcs.md).
 Alternatively, you can [download ER configurations from the Global repository of Configuration service](../../fin-ops-core/dev-itpro/analytics/er-download-configurations-global-repo.md).
 - If you must customize the ER configurations that are provided by Microsoft or create your own ER configurations, you must provision a Regulatory Configuration Services (RCS) environment.
 For more information about how to work with RCS, see [Import ER configurations from RCS](../../fin-ops-core/dev-itpro/analytics/rcs-download-configurations.md).

-You must download the following versions (or later versions) of the configurations:
+You must download the latest versions of the following configurations:

 - E-invoice generation configurations:
     - **Invoice model** data model